Weekly Report – Week 5

 From continents to islands, and from solar to cryptocurrency, below is an article with a different twist:

 The Super Bowl is one of the biggest sporting events in the world and now they are going green as well, or should we say Atlanta’s Mercedes-Benz Stadium is the most sustainable sports arena in the world (source)!
 Needless to say, more people hear about the technology and even Budweiser’s Super Bowl commercial focused on renewable energy this year (source).
 A Polish company called Saule Technologies is working on an “Inkjet” solar panel which could revolutionize green energy.
-Olga Malinkiewicz, co-founder, has developed a novel inkjet processing method for perovskites — minerals for a new generation of cheaper solar cells — that makes it possible to produce solar panels under lower temperatures, thus sharply reducing costs.
+Olga Malinkiewicz, the co-founder, has developed a novel inkjet processing method for perovskites — minerals for a new generation of cheaper solar cells — that makes it possible to produce solar panels under lower temperatures, thus sharply reducing costs.
 A thorough article can be found here.

 This rounds up the weekly report and as a “bonus” we throw in two items.
 First, a list of three Renewable-Energy Stocks (source) and second, a list of four Energy Blockchain Companies to watch in 2019 (source).
 See you next week!